What Profile Import does when a user account Deleted in AD?

 Which instruct profile import: only get the user objects and omit disabled ones.

-Refer my post: Filters in SharePoint User Profile Synchronization Connections for other supported user profile filters.
+Refer to my post: Filters in SharePoint User Profile Synchronization Connections for other supported user profile filters.

 My Site Cleanup Job: